 How to cite this article:

-IU Sheikh, SS Nissa, Bushra Zaffer, KH Bulbul, AH Akand, HA Ahmed, Dilruba Hasin, Isfaqul Hussain and SA Hussain.
+IU Sheikh, SS Nissa, Bushra Zaffer, KH Bulbul, AH Akand, HA Ahmed, Dilruba Hasin, Isfaqul Hussain, SA Hussain.
 Ammonia production in the poultry houses and its harmful effects.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2018; 3(4): 30-33.
+Int J Vet Sci Anim Husbandry 2018;3(4):30-33.